Únětice culture: Settlements

-The vast majority of settlements consisted of several houses congregated in the communal space of the village or hamlet.
-Larger fortified villages, with ramparts and wooden fortifications, have been discovered as well, in, for example Bruszczewo in Greater Poland and Radłowice in Silesia.
-These larger villages played a role as local political centres, possibly also market places, facilitating the flow of goods and supplies.
-The 'proto-urban' fortified settlement of Fidvár in Slovakia was an important centre for the exploitation of nearby gold and tin deposits.
-Hillforts are known from the Late Únětice period, such as Cezavy in the Czech Republic, which featured stone fortification walls.

 Around 2300 BC, large circular enclosures were built at Pömmelte and nearby Schönebeck, in central Germany.
 These were important ritual sites that remained in use until c.
 1900 BC.
 Pömmelte is described as a central place of supraregional importance.
 The largest known Early Bronze Age settlement in central Europe was built next to the Pömmelte enclosure.
 The remains of 130 large timber houses have been found on the site; they were typically 20 metres in length, with some up to 30.5 metres, and with floor areas ranging from 80m² to 360m².

 Some Únětice buildings were exceptionally large, such as the Dermsdorf longhouse (44m x 11m) and Zwenkau longhouse (57m x 9m), both in central Germany.
 The Dermsdorf longhouse is estimated to have been at least 8.5 metres in height.
 These buildings may have been elite residences, cult buildings, meeting halls, or 'men's houses' for groups of warriors or soldiers under the command of individual rulers.
 The Dermsdorf longhouse was built a short distance from a settlement at Leubingen, in direct alignment with the nearby Leubingen burial mound.
 A large number of axes were ritually deposited together in front of the longhouse, which may have belonged to a contingent of warriors or soldiers.

 Experimental reconstructions of Bronze Age longhouses indicate that the builders must have had "a complex system of numbers and data for linear measurements" to manage such house-building challenges.
 Construction techniques included the use of rectangular beams, planks and boards, mortise and tenon joints, scarf joints, single-notched joints, slots, grooves, pivots, wooden pegs, and rabbets.